Role

 5) Reflection activity that helps users digest what they've learned.

-6) Textbook page pops up when selecting the book icon to facilitate optional deeper learning.
+6) Textbook page modal to facilitate optional deeper learning.

 Impact